Where the road ends, adventure begins.

 Red finch perched on a palm frond, against a pale blue sky.

-The Punta Gorda trail passes through desert forests and streams north of La Ventana, with beautiful views of the Island.
-The trail ends at the water, where you can take a swim.
-It is a 15-20 minute drive from the hotel to the trailhead and a 2-3 hour self-guided hike.
+The Punta Gorda Trail winds through the cactus forest north of town, offering beautiful views of the island along the way.
+The trail ends at the water, where you can enjoy a refreshing swim.
+The trailhead is a 15–20-minute drive from the hotel, and the hike typically takes 2–3 hours self-guided.
+The trailhead location can be found on Trailforks.

 Person receiving back massage in a spa setting with candles and flowers.